Director, Activists in Residence program

 Ashley Woodson, Ph.D. is a writer, educational consultant and advocate for radical social studies teaching.
 She researches how Black history is taught and how Black kids express their civic identities.
 She teaches and supports out-of-school and summer school learning opportunities across the country, and celebrates her roles as mother, play cousin and mentor to young leaders.

-I am a Black southern queer-feminist student, educator, and writer born in Columbus, Georgia.
-My people are poor/working class folks who saw education as a path to liberation.
-I am passionate about political education, abolition, and building strategic counter-narratives through story-telling and radical imagination to disrupt systems of oppression.
+Ominira is a Black southern queer-feminist student, educator, and writer born in Columbus, Georgia.
+Their people are poor/working class folks who saw education as a path to liberation.
+They are passionate about political education, abolition, and building strategic counter-narratives through story-telling and radical imagination to disrupt systems of oppression.
+They identify as non-binary gender fluid

 Digital Media Intern